Detecting (emergent) continuous symmetry of criticality via subsystem's entanglement spectrum

+Furthermore, a comprehensive finite-$T_E$ phase diagram of the EH can be deduced~\footnote{Noting that the phase transition line can also be lower than $T_E=1$ if the phase at $T_E=1$ is disordered.}, as shown in Fig.~\ref{fig1}. {There is a spontaneous-symmetry-breaking phase at $T_E=0$ which can reflect the symmetry of the finite $T_E$ phase transition point.} The horizontal $J$ axis is a controlling parameter in the OH driving a quantum phase transition between two symmetry-breaking phases $SS_1B$ and $SS_2B$ with different symmetries $S_1$ and $S_2$.
+As stated above, the dashed line $T_E=1$ in the $T_E-J$ phase diagram of the EH also manifests the ground-state phase diagram of the OH, where the yellow dot at $J=J_c$ and $T_E=1$ reflects the quantum critical point of the OH, and an emergent symmetry $S_3$ is required by the DQCP scenario.
+Due to the divergent correlation length at the yellow dot, this suggests a thermal phase transition along the vertical effecitve temperature axis $T_E$ towards a spontaneous symmetry-breaking phase $SS_3B$.

+Henceforth, the ground-state phase diagram of the EH will be three symmetry-breaking phases ($SS_1B$, $SS_2B$, $SS_3B$) as denoted in the $T_E=0$ line of Fig.~\ref{fig1}, which can potentially detected by the ES.
+Nevertheless, whether and how the $SS_3B$ induced by such an effecitve cooling process can reflect the emergent symmetry $S_3$ at the thermal phase transition point (i.e., the yellow dot in Fig.~\ref{fig1}) remains an open question.
+We will then answer this question and demonstrate the SSB phenomenon for emergent symmetry through our detailed numerical results below.

-{\it{ Tower of states.-}} To be more specific, let's consider the ground state of antiferromagnetic (AFM) Heisenberg model in 2D square lattice, which spontaneously breaks SO(3) spin-rotation symmetry to the O(2) subgroup.
-In the thermodynamic limit, the states are infinitely degenerate and the ground state manifold is a 2-dimensional sphere.
-However, in a finite volume calculation, the symmetry is always restored and instead we have a unique ground state and a “tower” of excited state~\cite{anderson1952approximate,lhuillier2005frustratedquantummagnets,wietek2017studying}.
-The tower of states can be described by an effective Hamiltonian~\cite{metlitski2015entanglement},
+{\it{ Tower of states.-}} Specifically, in the 2D square-lattice antiferromagnetic (AFM) Heisenberg model, the ground state spontaneously breaks the $SU(2)$ [or equivalently $SO(3)$] spin--rotation symmetry.
+At the thermodynamic limit, the ground states are infinitely degenerate, and the corresponding manifold is a 2D sphere.
+However, in a finite-size calculation, the symmetry is always restored, and instead, we have a unique ground state and a “tower” in the excited state~\cite{anderson1952approximate,lhuillier2005frustratedquantummagnets,wietek2017studying}.
+The tower can be described by an effective Hamiltonian~\cite{metlitski2015entanglement},